9 Active Learning Strategies in The Classroom to Engage Students

 7. Debates and Discussions

-UNIS Hanoi’s MYP and DP students often participate in Model United Nations, debating global issues such as climate policy or human rights and reflecting on the real-world impact of their proposals.
+UNIS Hanoi MYP and DP students regularly take part in Model United Nations.
+They debate climate policy, human rights, and other global issues — and reflect on the real-world impact of their proposals.

 8. Experiential Learning

-UNIS Hanoi’s Service Learning Programme partners learners with community organisations to co-design and deliver workshops, environmental clean-ups, or educational events.
+UNIS Hanoi’s Service Learning Programme partners students with community organisations to run workshops, environmental clean-ups, and educational events.
+Reflection turns those experiences into lasting lessons on leadership.

 9. Field Trips and Site Visits

-At UNIS Hanoi, we cultivate an educational culture where inquiry, collaboration, and reflection drive every lesson.
-Our IB curriculum integrates active learning strategies – from project-based units to immersive service learning – empowering students to become critical thinkers, effective communicators and socially responsible global citizens.
+At UNIS Hanoi, inquiry, collaboration, and reflection drive every lesson.
+Our IB curriculum weaves in active learning strategies — from project-based units to immersive service learning — so students grow into critical thinkers, effective communicators, and responsible global citizens.

-Discover how your child can thrive in this dynamic, hands-on environment.
-Visit our admissions page to apply and join the UNIS Hanoi community: our next chapter of engaged, lifelong learning awaits!
+Discover how your child can thrive in this hands-on, student-centred environment.
+Visit our admissions page to learn more and apply.

 Author Profile